WisDOT North Central Region road construction update - Wausau Pilot & Review

 Work scheduled for next week:

-- Crews will finish topsoil, seeding, and restoration between Dodge Road and County VV East.

-- Crews will finish paving between Dodge Road and County VV East

-- Crews will complete a traffic switch from existing lanes to new southbound lanes
+- Crews will complete the traffic switch from existing lanes to new southbound lanes

+- Crews will begin excavation of the northbound lane between Dodge Road and County VV East

 Traffic impacts: